 The different types of AI, from speech recognition to interactive voice response (IVR) software and virtual assistants, have significantly decreased wait time, resulting in an improved customer experience.
 Nearly 60% of customers feel that a long wait time is the most frustrating part of a service experience.

-Below are ways to ethically leverage business innovations such as AI and smart BPO for success.
+Below are ways to ethically and successfully leverage AI and smart BPO for startups and big enterprises alike.

 Start With Awareness and Education